 Zips are usually the first fastenings that children learn to do.
-This is usually on their jacket and they always require help to put the zip together initially.
+Their first zip is usually on their jacket.
+Children will need help to put the zip together to start with.

-Children should be able to pull a zip up once the adult has put the pin into the box from the age of 4.
+Children should be able to pull up a zip once the adult has put the pin into the box by the age of 3.

 Hints and Tips

-- Try attaching a zip pull cord, key ring, piece of cord or ribbon to the jacket zip to make it easier to grasp and pull.
+- Make the zip pull easier to hold.
+Try attaching a zip pull cord, keyring, piece of string or ribbon.
+This will make it easier to hold and pull.

-1. Once your child has their jacket on engage the zip for them (put pin in box) and pull it up a little.
-Hold down the bottom of the zip and ask your child to pull it up the rest of the way.
+1. Get your child to put their jacket on.
+You then start the zip for them.
+Put the pin into the box and pull the zip up a little bit.
+You hold the bottom of the zip.
+Get your child to pull the zip up to the top.